fmerg/pymerkle/README.md

 >>>
 ```

-More accurately, the JSON form of the proof has now been modified as follows:
+More accurately, the value of `p.header.status` becomes `True` after correct validation, as can be also seen in the JSONified version of `p`:

 ```